Under a Canopy of Grapes

 Under a Canopy of Grapes spans three pilgrimages — the Camino Francés in 2022, a return to the Francés in 2025, and the Portuguese Route that same year — and the transformation that unfolded between them.
 It is a book about midlife reinvention, about getting sober, about learning to let go of identity built on achievement, and about the unexpected grace that appears when you stop forcing outcomes and start listening.

-This is not a guidebook.
-It is not a how-to for walking 500 miles.
+This is not a how-to guide for walking the Camino.
 It is a personal reckoning — with work, with worth, with what comes next when the life you built no longer fits.

 For anyone navigating a life transition, questioning what the second half is for, or simply feeling the quiet pull of something more, this book meets you where you are.